gershwin-os/applications/README.md

 ## Installation Paths (LOCAL domain)

-The components are installed into directories under the LOCAL domain, organized in a hierarchical structure that mimics the developer environment found in original Mac OS X versions:
+The components are installed into directories under the LOCAL domain:

 - **Applications**: `/Applications`
 - **Admin Applications**: `/Applications/Utilities`